MIPS/newlib/libgloss/mips/examples/custom_excpt/README.txt

-Demonstration of exception handling by emulating r0 style accesses for memory with _mips_handle_exception.
+Demonstration of exception handling by using the TRAP instruction to cause an action to be taken in an exception handler via use of _mips_handle_exception.

 Set environment variable MIPS_ELF_ROOT
 	This should be set to the root of the installation directory for the